Disney World Essentials: What to Pack in Your Disney Day Bag

 I absolutely recommend carrying a backpack, versus a cross-body purse or bag.

-If you don’t already have a sturdy, decent sized backpack, this is the one for you!
+If you don’t already have a sturdy, decent-sized backpack, this is the one for you!

-Disney World Essentials Checklist
+Disney Day Bag Essentials Checklist

 - Weather-related items